-Our Fresno DUI attorney can help you protect your license from suspension and guide you through both your DMV hearing and your criminal trial.
+Our Fresno license suspension attorney can help you protect your license from suspension and guide you through both your DMV hearing and your criminal trial.
 At The Law Office of Brian C. Andritch, we are committed to offering our clients high-quality, aggressive defense from a former prosecutor with more than 18 years of experience in criminal law.

-Contact our offices by calling (559) 484-2112 to request a free consultation.
+If you are in danger of your license being suspended, contact our offices by calling (559) 484-2112 to request a free consultation.
 We are available anytime, day or night.

 "He really eased my mind while going through the process."Former Client

 "Was also careful to give me a straightforward account of what to expect during and after my case."Former Client